aewallin/opencamlib/README.rst

     /path/to/your/custom/python -m pip install opencamlib

-Lastly, if you don't know where Python is, but you have access to it's interpreter (FreeCAD and Blender both have a Python console), you can simply enter this command in there to install opencamlib:
+If you don't know where Python is, but you have access to it's interpreter (FreeCAD and Blender both have a Python console), you can simply enter this command in there to install OpenCAMLib:

 ..  code-block:: python